UKHomeOffice/application-container-platform/developer-docs/README.md

 ## Project getting to production guide
 Content to follow soon!
 In the meantime please ask for help in the Devops channel on the [HOD DSP Slack](https://hod-dsp.slack.com)

-## Developer getting started guide
-[This guide](dev_setup.md) shows you how to:

-* Get access to the VPN that allows you to connect to the platform
-* Get setup with the kubectl client that lets you deploy applications to kubernetes

 ## Developer application deployment guide
 [This guide](platform_introduction.md) takes you through deploying a demo application to the platform, and explains some basic steps you can take to debug applications on the platform